shyam143007/Linear-Regression-Assignment/README.md

 # Linear Regression Assignment
 > **Boom bikes** a bike sharing company, provides bike for money or free to individuals.
 The company has seen dip during the corona pandemic and want to regain to sustain in the market.
 <br/>
-The company wants to understand
+The company wants to understand <br/>
->1.
-The variables which are significant in predicting the demand for rentals.
+1. The variables which are significant in predicting the demand for rentals.<br/>
->2.
-How variables describe bike demands.
+2. How variables describe bike demands.

 ## Table of Contents
 * [General Info](#general-information)